 The 1862 London Tournament was the first international round-robin chess tournament, introducing both modern tournament structure and timed play through the use of sandglasses.
 Held during the second British International Exhibition, it attracted players from across Europe.
-Adolf Anderssen of Prussia won convincingly with a score of 11 out of 12, reasserting himself as the strongest player in the world during Paul Morphy’s retirement.
+Adolf Anderssen of Prussia won convincingly with a score of 12 out of 13 (losing only to Rev. John Owen), reasserting himself as the strongest player in the world during Paul Morphy’s retirement.

 Born: July 6, 1818, Breslau, Prussia (now Wrocław, Poland)